brentlintner/linus/README.md

-# DeepThought
+# Deep Thought

-A terminal based AI chatbot that helps you write software in a natural, streamlined way.
+Deep Thought is a terminal-based AI coding assistant that helps you code faster and more efficiently.

 ## Features